This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 My first visit to Fort Lauderdale was back in 2006 and at the time, I foolishly thought of it as Miami’s little sister.
-It wasn’t until many years later when I decided to go back and give the city a second look that I realized it had Iblossomed into a sightDOING hotspot with lots of unique things to do in Fort Lauderdale.
+It wasn’t until many years later when I decided to go back and give the city a second look that I realized it had blossomed into a sightDOING hotspot.
+I found tons of unique things to do in Fort Lauderdale which made me appreciate the city a whole lot more.

 If you’re headed to south Florida, this is the place to go.
 Even if you’ve visited before, I bet you haven’t done all these things to do in Fort Lauderdale.